 - Enclosed rear garden

-The entrance porch welcomes you to the property and is a practical space for shoes and coats etc. Into the house is the entrance hall with stairs to first floor and doors leading off.
+The entrance porch welcomes you into the property and provides a practical space for shoes and coats.
+On into the house is the entrance hall with stairs to the first floor and doors leading off.
 The living room boasts a wealth of period features including coving and open fireplace.
-There is also access into the kitchen from here that has a charming feature bread oven alongside the modern and well equipped kitchen.
-This in turn opens up to the garden room with bi fold doors giving access to the garden.
+There is also access into the kitchen from the living room.
+The quirky modern kitchen is well equipped and features a traditional bread oven in the wall.
+This in turn opens out into the garden room with bi fold doors giving access to the garden.
 Off here is the handy WC and utility room.
-The dining room can be entered via kitchen or indeed the entrance hall and benefits from a lovely fireplace with flagstone heart and wood burning stove.
-The basement is accessed via the kitchen and is ideal as a home office.
+The dining room can be entered via kitchen or indeed the entrance hall and benefits from a lovely fireplace with flagstone hearth and wood burning stove.
+The basement is accessed via the kitchen and would make an ideal home office.
 The first floor has three bedrooms, additional WC and good sized family bathroom.

-To the front of the property access can be gained to the pedestrian courtyard with raised shrub beds.
-Access to the front patio and pathway with steps leading to the rear of the property, Steps down to the rear courtyard with enclosed outhouse housing the oil fired Worcester boiler supplying domestic hot water and central heating.
-From here pathway with raised shrubs leads to sunny rear terrace which enjoys sunshine throughout the day and is the ideal spot for outside dining.
-There are steps leading up to raised decking area which has extensive under storage.
-Pathway leading to former outhouse providing excellent potting shed.
-The gardens are a generous size and are laid to lawn and enclosed by hedgerow.
-To the very rear of the property Pedestrian gated side access leading to public footpath and main road.
+To the front of the property is a patio area with raised beds and pathway with steps leading to the rear of the property.
+The outhouse houses the oil fired Worcester boiler supplying domestic hot water and central heating.
+From here a pathway with raised shrubs leads to a sunny rear terrace which enjoys sunshine throughout the day and is the ideal spot for outside dining.
+There are steps leading up to a raised decking area which has extensive under storage.
+A pathway leads to the former outhouse providing excellent potting shed.
+The garden is a generous size and laid to lawn enclosed by hedgerow.

 Studio/Office: 12'3" x 10'2" (3.73m x 3.1m)